gaganyaan2/kubernetes-kn-kx-bash/README.md

 kx <context>       #switch to other context
 ```

-## Why kx and kn in bash?
+### Why kx and kn in bash?
-- Simple bash script file with 2KB in size.
+- Size is less than 10KB
+- Simple and Easy to install

+### Limitation:

+- Slower than kubectx/kubens as it's calls shell sed, awk, grep, kubectl in background.

-## Prerequisites:
+### Prerequisites:
 - kubectl

-## Refrences:
+### Refrences:
 - https://kubernetes.io/docs/reference/kubectl/cheatsheet/
 - https://github.com/ahmetb/kubectx